ElenaXu98/NLP-project-on-Yelp-data/README.md

 ## Data preprocessing details

 - User_city.json
-  1. Keeping tags: 'average_stars','fans','review_count','useful','user_id','yelping_since'
+  1. Keeping all tags.
   2. Delete missing values
 - Tip_city.json
-  1. Keeping tags: 'business_id','text','user_id'
+  1. Keeping all tags.
   2. Delete missing values
 - Review_city.json
-  1. Keeping tags:'business_id','review_id','stars','text','user_id'
+  1. Keeping all tags.
   2. Merge with user_city.json on user_id by left join
   3. Delete reviews duplicates that have exactly the same text
 - Business_city.json
-  1. Keeping tags:
+  1. Keeping tags which is useful in the analysis.
   2. filter:
      1. Is_open == 1
      2. Alcohol variable with “full_bar” string